Vyral/base-template/_posts/2021-08-23-waiving-appraisals-what-you-need-to-know.md

 enclosure_time:
 use_youtube_image: false
 youtube_alternate_image: /download-47.jpg
-youtube_code: jhNJK3kEVwg
+youtube_code: YTTVl7caLg4
 ---
 {% include youtube.html %}

 {% include excerpt.html %}

 This is part two of my series over what it can mean for buyers if they waive contingencies.
-Today we’re covering the pitfalls of waiving an appraisal,&nbsp; a big thing to waive which we’re seeing a lot today.
+Today we’re covering the pitfalls of waiving an appraisal, a common tactic in today's market.
 I’m joined by Arielle Cecala, an attorney, who helps me go over all the details.&nbsp;

 **You can watch the full video above, or you can navigate to specific topics using the timestamps provided below for your convenience.**